What are Black-owned banks and how to support them?

 Being a Black-owned bank or credit union is a federal designation.
 The Federal Deposit Insurance Corp, or FDIC, classifies these institutions as Minority Depository Institutions, or MDIs.
 The federal government defines MDIs as any depository institution in which minority ownership is 51 percent or more, or in which the majority of board members is composed of minority members and the community the bank serves is predominantly minority.

 The four largest banks in the U.S. each have more than $1.6 trillion in assets.
-By comparison, only one Black-owned bank has more than $1 billion in assets.
+By comparison, only two Black-owned banks have more than $1 billion in assets.
+That means Black-owned banks have a disadvantage when it comes to competition in the banking industry.

 “It is crystal clear that Black banks have not benefited from the same level of support from the government and big business that the ‘Big Banks’ have,” Coward says.
 “They have significantly fewer resources to pull from to support the communities they serve and beyond.”